About Palm Harbor Parks & Recreation

 Palm Harbor is an unincorporated area within Pinellas County.
 Palm Harbor Parks and Recreation (PHPR) is a nonprofit organization that oversees some county properties.
 We, along with the Palm Harbor Library, are overseen by a volunteer board called the Palm Harbor Community Service Agency (PHCSA, pronounced Fix-sa).
 PHCSA was established in 1985 according to Pinellas County Ordinance 85-28, to provide library and recreation services to the Palm Harbor Community Services District residents, a municipal services taxing unit.
 The 0.5 mills ad valorem tax, voted on by the residents of Palm Harbor, is allocated to library and recreation services.
 Any additional funds needed to operate are raised independently by each entity.

-Origin and History
+Parks and Recreation Origin and History

-Our Beginnings – Palm Harbor Recreation League
+Our Story – Palm Harbor Recreation League

 Centre Field